Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Cross-Correlation Function Covariance Matrix

 where the integrals over $\theta$ and $\theta^\prime$ describe bin-averaging, $C_{\mathrm{A,g}} (\ell)$ is the angular cross-power spectrum between the $\mathrm{RM}^2$ and $\delta_{\rm g}$ fluctuations, and the $J_0$'s are Bessel functions, as usual.

 Under the approximation of Gaussian statistics, the quantity in square brackets above is given by:

+Note that the Gaussian approximation to the covariance matrix neglects a trispectrum term \citep{Meiksin99,Scoccimarro99}.
 Here, $C_{\mathrm{A,A}}(\ell)$ denotes the power spectrum of the $\mathrm{A}=\mathrm{RM}^2$ field, including contributions from magnetized plasma at all redshifts, i.e., this term accounts for magnetized plasma beyond the redshift range covered by the galaxy survey.
 Put differently, portions of the $\mathrm{RM}^2$ field that are produced at redshifts outside of those spanned by the galaxy sample do not contribute to the average $\langle \mathrm{RM}^2 \times \mathrm{g} \rangle$ signal, but they do impact the error bar on this statistic.
 The quantity $\mathcal{N}_{\mathrm{A,A}}$ describes other noise contributions to the $\mathrm{RM}^2$ signal, which here are assumed to arise from: instrumental noise, intrinsic contributions to the RM from the source itself, and any residual (un-subtracted) portions of the RM from the Milky Way, as discussed quantitatively in \S \ref{sec:obs_noise}.
 While $C_{\mathrm{A,A}}(\ell)$ should trace the large-scale structure, we suppose that $\mathcal{N}_{\mathrm{A,A}}$ is a white-noise field (i.e., with an $\ell$-independent angular power spectrum).
 In this case, we can write

 where $\sigma_{\rm tot}$ is the rms noise in the $\mathrm{RM}$ measurements, while $\Omega_{\rm pix}$ denotes the pixel size of the extragalactic RM map.
 The $2 \sigma^4_{\mathrm{tot}}$ number gives the pixel-to-pixel variance of the $\mathrm{RM}^2$ noise field under Gaussian statistics.
 Finally, $C_{\mathrm{g,g}}(\ell)$ denotes the galaxy auto-power spectrum, and $1/n_{\mathrm g}$ is the shot-noise in the galaxy distribution, with $n_{\mathrm g}$ denoting the number of galaxies per steradian in the survey.
 As usual, $C_{\mathrm{A,g}}(\ell)$ is the angular cross-power of the $\mathrm{A}$ and $\delta_{\rm g}$ fields.